Natural Remedies for a teething baby

 This happens to a majority of parents and I’m here to tell you that most of the time it’s because baby is going through the teething process.
 The teething process is tough on everyone.

 Teething is a stage that every baby must go through and starts anywhere from as early as 4 months old to 3 years old.
-Every baby is different so the timing will be various for each.
+Every baby is different, so the timing will vary for each.
 Normally, little ones get their lower central incisors aka lower front teeth first and then their upper central incisors aka top front teeth next.
 Sometimes they will even have all four top teeth come in all at once as you see in the picture.
 Yikes!
 Can you imagine?
 Not one but four coming in at a time?
 A painful sensation is felt as your baby's teeth are slowly pushing through the gums.
 If you’ve ever had wisdom teeth, then you can probably relate.
 This is a tough process for parents and babies.
 You may even feel overwhelmed and that’s okay.
 Just try to remember that this doesn’t last long, and that baby is probably just as irritable as you, if not worse.

 Disclosure: This blog post contains affiliate links which means I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
 Thanks!

-During this process there are several things you can do to help ease the process for your baby.
+During this process, there are several things you can do to help ease the process for your baby.

 Below are some safe and natural methods you can use to help ease the discomfort your little one is going through.